Home -> Filing Your Return -> Personal Tax Return Due Date

 Income Tax Act s.
 150(1), 248(1)

 Personal income tax returns, except for those of individuals with self-employment income, are normally due by April 30th, as is any amount owing.
+This applies to residents and non-residents.
 Penalties and interest may be charged for late returns or late payments.

 Filing Online